dcunited001/dcunited001.github.io/_drafts/2016-07-15-facets-of-greatness-understanding-the-political-system.md

 And how is it that I can help so many other people, yet have nothing myself?
 What the fuck is that, anyways?
 Moving on...

-### Distribution of power across generations

-So anyways, preventing rapid change is normally a good thing, though not with the upcoming tectonic cultural shift.
-The power in a republic should be distributed across the generations, but the people that make the most critical decisions should be the more senior generations.
-This is the subject for another post, but there are just some things that you won't understand until you have experienced them.
-You won't get it.